Unlocking the Power of Digital Marketing

 Building from the Inside Out

 At the core of every business are its fundamental functions—sales and marketing.
-These two areas form the foundation of growth, driving the business forward.
+These two areas form the foundation for growth, driving the business forward.

 SALES: This includes everything from prospecting and qualifying leads to closing deals and client servicing.
 Sales is where relationships with customers are built and revenue is generated.